JTMC-G3/LRCLIB-publishing/README.md

 3. Run publish.py and wait,
 4. Now retrieve your lyrics in whatever means necessary, i have provided a search.py to check if its published correctly, though since im lazy the synced lyrics dont get retrieved but "Has Synced Lyrics" will be true

+# Be a good person

+Dont use this to publish fake lyrics or slurs or bad things onto random songs, be nice, i dont want to have to take this repo down
+I've published a total of like 6 or 7 (hilarious) songs onto lrclib and its fun. so be nice